Black Theology and Leadership Institute

 The Black Theology and Leadership Institute is a weeklong intensive continuing education event for clergy and laity for training, worship, and fellowship.
 The institute is designed for clergy and lay leaders who would like to deepen their thinking and preaching by learning from preeminent scholars of theology and religion.
 All are urged to apply, including those who may not have formal theological training.
 This year's theme is A Balm in Gilead: Toward a Theology of Healing and Wholeness for the Black Church and will explore topics on health, healing, and wholeness for both the congregation and the pastor’s development and self-care.
 BTLI will be held on the Princeton Theological Seminary campus, July 11-18, 2015.
 All are urged to apply, including those who may not have formal theological training.
 The Institute is limited to 50 fellows.
-Apply today.

 Fellows will have a week to think deeply about theology and leadership through robust academics and thoughtful discernment.
 The demanding schedule includes: